Vorlonhomeworld/BBCL/3 How do I get it.md

 and allow **you** to make an informed decision.

 [ABCL](https://common-lisp.net/project/armedbear/) - ABCL is Armed Bear Common Lisp, a Common Lisp implementation that's meant to run inside the JVM (Java Virtual Machine) so this is going to be more useful if you're looking to extend Java's capability.
-You need to have Java to use this as the downloaded file for this is a .jar file
+You need to have Java to use this as the downloaded file for this is a .jar file.
 ABCL features a compiler and an interpreter - but no debugger. **IMPORTANT** This implementation of Common Lisp does **NOT** conform to current Common Lisp Ansi standards, so this code would not be portable, in some cases with another Common Lisp implementation.
 This implemenatation has been updated as of 7/18/2020.